The Hijab

 Documenting capabilities were not anywhere close to the level we have today,

-yet in a time when writing was done on leather skins, parchments, etc., and
+yet at a time when writing was done on leather skins, parchments, etc., and

 travel took weeks, months, or years on foot, horseback, and camel, we are